usnistgov/ndn-dpdk/docs/interop/NDNd.md

 ndndpdk-godemo pingserver --name $A_NAME --payload 512
 ```

-On node B, start YaNFD and producer:
+On node B, start NDNd forwarder and producer:

 ```bash
 # bring up the Ethernet adapter and configure ARP/NDP entry